peytoncordero/DRI25/html-css.md

 - Vincent Brown, [“Mapping a Slave Revolt: Visualizing Spatial History through the Archives of Slavery”](https://doi.org/10.1215/01642472-3315826) _Social Text_ 33, no. 4 125 (2015): 134–41.
 This is a scholarly article that provides insight into how websites are used as digital humanities research tools.
 In this article, Vincent Brown describes the [_Slave Revolt in Jamaica, 1760–1761: A Cartographic Narrative_](http://revolt.axismaps.com/) project, a digital archive and interactive map of Tacky's Rebellion.
 The article explores the potential of the digital in enabling a "rhetorical practice that can define, clarify, and advocate visions of the world that might otherwise go unarticulated."

 - Elizabeth Maddock Dillon, [“By Design: Remapping the Colonial Archive”](https://doi.org/10.1215/01642472-3315838), _Social Text_ 33, no. 4 125 (2015): 142–147.
 This scholarly article also discusses the [_Slave Revolt in Jamaica, 1760–1761: A Cartographic Narrative_](http://revolt.axismaps.com/) project, a digital archive and interactive map of Tacky's Rebellion.
 Elizabeth Maddock Dillon argues for the centrality of the question of design in building websites.
 Dillon underscores the importance of thoughtful attention to the arrangement of imagery and text, the choice of iconography used to express information, and the form of data visualizations when creating online digital humanities projects.

+- Marc McDayter, ["English 405F: Hypertext Editions: Theory, Practice, and Problems"](https://instruct.uwo.ca/english/706a/site/).
+This class website provides a thorough overview of literary theory and technical background about hypertext.
+It helps the reader navigate HTML in a larger context of literature and technical languages.

 ## Other Tutorials